About to Graduate From College

-At that time, however, I didn’t feel like moving back home was the best option.
+At that time, I didn’t feel like moving back home was the best option and would only set me back.
 Before graduating I knew that I had to find a job, and fast.

-It wasn’t going to get me very far, and at the most I could stretch it out to live for one more month with just $800 dollars.
-My rent was roughly $500, and I knew I could spend less than the remainder of $300 on food for another month.
+The $800 I had wasn’t going to get me very far, and at the most I could maybe stretch it out to live for just one more month.
+My rent was roughly $500, and I knew I could spend less than the remainder of $300 on food.
 After that, I wasn’t so certain.

 I made sure to calculate everything I was spending money on: cell phone, rent, electricity, food, entertainment and anything else that was causing my wallet to slowly empty.

-Here are the steps I took to build my wealth fast at only 22 years old.
+Here are the steps I took to build my wealth fast at 22 years of age.

 Apply for work

 When you start building your wealth, the first thing you have to do is find an income.
-In order to get income, the only thing that I could think of at the time was finding work.
+At the time, the only option that I could think of at the time was finding work.